NateOConnellPhD/syncFilesApp/README.md

 # SyncOnedriveApp

-A lightweight macOS app to stage your local folders for OneDrive syncing.
-It mirrors changed files to a `to_upload` folder and optionally zips your entire source folder into a compressed archive.
-Designed for users who want a smart, version-aware backup before manually uploading to OneDrive.
+A lightweight macOS app to stage your local folders for manual OneDrive syncing.
+It mirrors newly created and changed files to a `to_upload` folder and optionally zips your entire source folder into a compressed archive.
+Designed for users who may be unable or prohibited from having Onedrive Sync locally on their MAC OS and want a smart, version-aware backup and file tracking system to aid in manually uploading new and edited files to OneDrive.

 ---